 - ½ green bell pepper (optional), chopped into small pieces

-- 2 to 3 tbsp EACH chopped fresh parsley, cilantro, and dill
+- 2 to 3 tablespoon EACH chopped fresh parsley, cilantro, and dill

-- 1 tbsp dried mint (or ½ cup chopped fresh mint)
+- 1 tablespoon dried mint (or ½ cup chopped fresh mint)

 - Salt and pepper